-\emph{Congested traffic conditions.} With the next test, we wanted to see if there exist traffic conditions under which the DWPT demand exhibits higher THC due to EV synchronization as in \emph{S1)}.
+\emph{Congested traffic conditions.} With the next test, we wanted to see if there exist traffic conditions under which the DWPT demand exhibits higher THC due to EV synchronization as in \emph{S$_1$}.
 To this end, we studied the DWPT load on an ER with heavy traffic moving at a slower speed.
-Such conditions can arise due to an accident, adverse weather conditions, or construction activities.
-To simulate such traffic conditions in SUMO, the speed limit was $24.56$~m/s ($55$~mph) on the first half of the ER and lowered on the second part.
+Such conditions can arise from accidents, adverse weather, or construction activities.
+To simulate such traffic conditions in SUMO, the speed limit was $24.56$~m/s ($55$~mph) for the first half of the ER and reduced for the second half.
 Initial EV speeds were drawn from the truncated Gaussian distribution explained earlier.
 The mean arrival rate was set to $\lambda_a = 1$~EV/s.
-At this rate, the traffic jam propagated from the second half backwards to the beginning of the ER.
+At this rate, the traffic jam propagated from the second half backward to the beginning of the ER.
 Eventually, all EVs were moving at roughly the slower speed limit of the second half.
 Inter-vehicle spacings were found to be approximately constant across vehicles and time.